 * Otolaryngology (ENT)

-A didactic series including Emergency Medicine Lectures, Case Discussions, Morning Report, Board Review sessions and Morbidity and Mortality conferences as well as other didactic conferences is an integral part of the Transitional Year curriculum, and attendance and active participation is required of TY residents.
+A didactic series including Internal Medicine and sub-specialty Lectures, Case Discussions, Morning Report, Board Review sessions and Morbidity and Mortality conferences as well as other didactic conferences is an integral part of the Transitional Year curriculum, and attendance and active participation is required of TY residents.
 Excellent library facilities and computerized educational tools are available at both the Princeton Baptist and Grandview Medical Center campuses.
-Transitional Year residents are expected to assume the same patient care and educational responsibilities, to perform the same clinical duties and are held to the same high standards of professionalism by faculty as are the categorical PGY-1 residents at BBH.
-This is a program in which you can be challenged, not coddled – where learning “how and why” will enable you to become the very best physician you can be today, and will prepare you well for your future in medicine, whatever direction it is to take.
+Transitional Year residents are expected to assume the same patient care and educational responsibilities, to perform the same clinical duties and are held to the same high standards of professionalism by faculty as the categorical PGY-1 residents at BBH.
+This is a program in which you can be challenged, where learning “how and why” will enable you to become the very best physician you can be today, and will prepare you well for your future in medicine, whatever direction it is to take.